espruino/EspruinoDocs/boards/Jolt.js.md

 make it while also allowing it to run off a wide voltage range with a low power consumption.

 * Wiring a battery backwards to Jolt.js's terminals will destroy it.
-* Powering Jolt.js with more than 18v will destroy it (18v power tool batteries are more than 18v)
+* Powering Jolt.js with more than 18v (even for a split second) will destroy it (18v power tool batteries are more than 18v)
 * The Qwiic connectors are only designed for 3.3v, so connections to these should be kept separate from the Terminal block.

 **We cannot offer warranty for a Jolt.js that has been wired up backwards or powered with too high a voltage**